mcb2Eexe/mcbyara/README.md

 This script is setup to work with the default yara pack as it is now.
 Future changes may cause issues which will require tweeking.

 Conflicts are common between rules.
-If a duplicate identifier error is encountered, use grep to identify the rules and edit the identifier to remove the duplication. eg. If duplicate identifier "NjRat", run grep "NjRat" malware/ to identify rules.
+If a duplicate identifier error is encountered, use grep to identify the rules and edit the identifier to remove the duplication. eg. If duplicate identifier "NjRat", run grep "NjRat" malware* to identify rules.